THERAPEUTIC COUNSELING & CONSULTING

 Therapist

-I have a Master’s of Science in Education in Counseling from Fordham University (New York) and a Post-Master’s Certificate in Professional Counseling from Virginia Commonwealth University.
-I enjoy spending time with friends, family and my two rabbits.
+I hold a Master of Science in Education in Counseling from Fordham University in New York and a Post-Master’s Certificate in Professional Counseling from Virginia Commonwealth University.